 The southern Washington Cascades lie at the center of the Pacific Northwest and encompass Mount Adams, Mount St. Helens, Mount Rainier, and the lands between.
 Bordered on the south by the mighty Columbia River, this diverse and magnificent landscape is home to a wide array of ecosystems and wildlife as well as many threatened and rare species.
 The streams and rivers of this region are critical habitat for threatened salmon, steelhead, and bull trout.
-The forests are home to many iconic species including northern spotted owls, fishers, mountain lions, and bears.
-The alpine meadows sustain a striking diversity of plants and animals, and the alpine systems tower above and throughout the region.
+The forests are home to many iconic species including northern spotted owls, mountain goats, bears, martens, and mountain lions.
+The high elevation meadows sustain a striking diversity of plants and animals, and the alpine systems tower above and throughout the region.